ArmyCyberInstitute/cmgr/README.md

 `challenges` is a list of challenge identifiers for known challenges.
 If empty, then all challenges are selected.

-Throws an error if any challenge challenge identifiers are invalid.
+Throws an error if any challenge identifiers are invalid.

 Returns a list of the raw, untemplated challenge metadata.